Katakomba: Tools and Benchmarks for Data-Driven NetHack: Katakomba

 To address this, we argue that the evaluation toolbox from \citet{agarwal2021deep} is more appropriate and suggest using it when comparing NetHack learning agents.
 We use these tools for two dimensions: in-game score and death level.
 The first dimension corresponds to what one typically optimizes with ORL agents but is considered a proxy metric \citep{kuttler2020nethack}.
 While the latter lower bounds the early-game progress and is more indicative of the game completion.

 Furthermore, similar to \citet{d4rl}, we also suggest reporting normalized scores to capture how far one is from the AutoAscend bot.
-We use mean scores per dataset as a normalization factor.
+We use mean scores per dataset as a normalization factor and rescale to [0, 100] range after normalization, similar to D4RL \citep{d4rl}.
 This functionality is also provided as a part of the offline wrapper for the NetHackChallenge environment.
 Please refer to \Cref{appendix:res-stats} for precise values.